endymion1818/deliciousreverie-2023/src/content/posts/should-i-use-ternary-or-logicaland-in-react.md

 ## Alternative 1: abstract it [#](https://deliciousreverie.co.uk/posts/should-i-use-ternary-or-logicaland-in-react/#alternative-1:-abstract-it)

-There is another way of handling this situation where you could use the logical AND: chain those errors in a variable before returning the JSX:
+There is another way of handling this situation where you could use the logical `AND`: chain those errors in a variable before returning the JSX:

 ```javascript
 const hasError =